FrankVerdi/PypeIt/doc/spectrographs/apf_levy.rst

 Object detection
 ----------------

-The sky subtraction is turned off during the object detection step.
+The sky subtraction is turned off by default during the object detection step.
+This can be turned by on by the user but is not recommend for 3 arc-second slits, only for 8 arc-second slits.

 The pixel sampling is coarse, with the pixels having a size of 0.4" in the spatial direction.
 Typical object sizes are a full-width at half maximum of  4 pixels in the spectrum while a 3 arc-second long slit has only 8 pixels in the spatial direction.

 For faint objects observed with the 8 arc-second long slit, turning on the sky subtraction in the object